-PHASE I: Identify the metrics, methods, and tools that will be used for the real-time assessment of operator workload.
-These should be validated in a simulation environment that dynamically induces varying levels of operator workload (e.g., overload or underload).
+PHASE I: Identify and provide a justification for the metric(s), method(s), and/or tool(s) that will be used for the real-time assessment of operator workload.
+Propose and provide a strategy on how these will be used and combined to produce an estimation of the operator workload.
 The Phase I effort will include prototype plans to be developed under Phase II.
 Note: Please refer to the statement included in the Description above regarding human research protocol for Phase II.

 PHASE II: Develop, demonstrate, and validate an unobtrusive and affordable stand-alone kit for the dynamic assessment of operator workload, and its use and effectiveness as input for scalable automation/autonomy.
 An ideal kit would measure operator workload in an unobtrusive manner, so as not to interfere with operator task load, and would be viable for use in various naval aviation environments to include in-aircraft use.
-It will also include the development of an algorithm to operationally define overload and underload, as well as optimal workload.
+It will also include an algorithm to operationally define overload and underload, as well as optimal workload.
 In addition, strategies should be proposed for manipulating the levels of automation in response to workload.
 Note: Please refer to the statement included in the Description above regarding human research protocol for Phase II.